densify-dev/Container-Optimization-Data-Forwarder/docs/Prometheus-Data.md

-The following tables list Prometheus metrics and their usage.
+The following tables list Prometheus metrics and how they are used by Densify.

 - [Container Metrics](#container-metrics)
 - [Node Metrics](#node-metrics)